La Patilla: Reception

-In 2013 Freedom House described La Patilla as having a pro-opposition stance.
+In 2013, Freedom House described La Patilla as having a pro-opposition stance.
 The Wall Street Journal described the website as a news aggregator.

+Attacks

 Censorship

 On 17 May 2012, La Patilla was covering violent clashes occurring at a Venezuelan prison, La Planta, through a live stream video feed.
 Visitors of La Patilla reported that the website was experiencing "irregularities" and thought it was due to technical problems.
 It was discovered later that La Patilla was blocked by the government-run CANTV.
 CANTV blocked La Patilla's original IP address and after La Patilla changed its IP address, CANTV blocked it again.
 Readers of La Patilla criticized the blockage by CANTV saying it was a "violation of their right to information".
 Readers also assumed the blockage by the government was due to the coverage of the prison clashes.
 David Moran, editor of La Patilla stated that "Censorship has been multidimensional against us".

 Weeks after the Venezuelan presidential election in 2018, La Patilla had their Hypertext Transfer Protocol censored from 6 June 2018 to 11 June 2018 by the state-run CANTV and private internet service providers who were complying with government regulations.
 Since June 2018, CANTV has blocked access to La Patilla.